millzo/millzoSite/content/Contact.md

 +++

-To inquire about availability for VFX services or general information we can be contacted via linkedIn, twitter, facebook or email by using the following form.
+To inquire about availability for VFX services or general information we can be contacted via linkedIn, twitter or email by using the following form.